2018 Parent Guide

 At pick up on Saturday morning, you are invited to stay for our weekly Saturday Morning Pancake Breakfast.
 See more information in the Overnighter Section.

 DOWLOAD THE "CAMP SONSHINE GO!"
 APP

-We always want to make sure that your experience with Camp Sonshine is as effortless as possible, but there is so much information to know before you drive on to camp grounds.
-We’re launching “Camp Sonshine Go!”, an app that will be a hub for information and resources for camp families!
-Find our app in the Apple Store or Google Play Store!
+- We always want to make sure that your experience with Camp Sonshine is as effortless as possible, but there is so much information to know before you drive onto camp grounds.
+We are excited to have launched “Camp Sonshine Go!”, an app that will be a hub for information and resources for camp families!
+Find the app in the Apple Store or Google Play Store!

 Here’s what you’ll find in the app:

 - Early Pick Up and Swim Level Forms

 - Session Videos & Assembly Songs!

 Don’t forget to “subscribe” to the sessions your family will be a part of for the quickest news and updates!